fastapi/fastapi/docs/en/docs/tutorial/extra-models.md

 ## `Union` or `anyOf`

-You can declare a response to be the `Union` of two types, that means, that the response would be any of the two.
+You can declare a response to be the `Union` of two or more types, that means, that the response would be any of them.

 It will be defined in OpenAPI with `anyOf`.